Why is it so hard to find a domain name that’s not already taken?

 If your top choice domain name is already taken, you can offer to buy the website domain.

 Cons: Your dream domain name might not be for sale, it might cost more than you can afford, and you’ll have to do some research.

 This is the most time-consuming and costly way to solve your domain name problem.
 That said, if you’ve already invested heavily in branding that relates to the domain name you want—for example, if you own an established local business and want to add a website—the effort and expense might be worth it.

 First, you’ll need to find out who owns the domain name you want.
+If the website is live, is there contact information listed directly on the website?
 If there’s contact information on the site, that’s the easiest way to reach out.
-If not, you can check the WHOIS registry, although if the domain name owner has privacy enabled, you won’t get any useful information.
-Otherwise, the WHOIS record will include an email address and phone number you can use to contact the owner.
+If not, you can check the WHOIS registry.
+However, the domain owner may have privacy enabled, and you won’t find their contact information.

-Pros: You get almost what you want, and you’ll probably pay less than you would to purchase the taken domain from its owner.
-You can also use another top-level domain to highlight what you do.
+Pros: You’ll probably pay less than you would to purchase the taken domain from its owner.

 Cons: Consumers trust .com the most, and alternative top-level domains can make it harder for people to find your site if they confuse it with the .com version that’s owned by someone else.

 When a domain name is already taken, it’s usually the version with the .com top-level domain—but there are hundreds of other top level domains you can choose, like .net, .org, .club, and .tech.

 If you can’t buy your dream domain name, the easiest alternative is to go with a variation by tweaking the domain name itself, using a different top-level domain, or both.
 Whether that’s also the best choice depends on your specific goals and how the unavailable domain is used.